cakephp/docs/en/appendices/orm-migration.rst

 While these are not classes you will build yourself, your application code will make extensive use of the :doc:`/orm/query-builder` which is central to the new ORM.
-The query builder makes it easy to build simple or complex queries including those that were previosuly very difficult in CakePHP like ``HAVING``, ``UNION`` and sub-queries.
+The query builder makes it easy to build simple or complex queries including those that were previously very difficult in CakePHP like ``HAVING``, ``UNION`` and sub-queries.

 The various find() calls your application has currently will need to be updated